 An operating segment is the one whose operating results are regularly reviewed by the entity's chief operating decision maker to make decisions about resources to be allocated to the segment and assess its performance.
-The Company's business activitied fall within a single business segment as the Company is engaged in the business of providing support services in motor vehicle claims and related assistance.
+The Company's business activities fall within a single business segment as the Company is engaged in the business of providing healthcare services and related assistance.
 As the company has a single reportable segment, the segment wise disclosure requirements of Ind AS 108 on Operating segment is not applicable.